Kerrykova/Project1/README.md

-##Project 1
+#Project 1

 Project Title: How Crime Rates Affect Housing Prices

 Team Members: Delayna Bradshaw, Kerry Kovacik, Michael Kung, Tito Odunsi

 Project Description/Outline:
-Collect average housing prices by zip code by year for the last 5 years and calculate their rates of change.
-Collect crime rate volume by type and zip code for the last 5 years and calculate their rates of change.
+Collect average income by zip code of 2007 compared to 2017 and calculate their rates of change.
+Collect crime rate volume by type and zip code for 2007 compared to 2017 and calculate their rates of change.

 Research Questions to Answer:
-How have housing prices changed by zip code in the last 5 years?
+* How have incomes changed by zip code from 2007 to 2017 (10 year look back)?
-How have crime rates changed by zip code in the last 5 years?
+* How have crime rates changed by zip code from 2007 to 2017?
-Has their been a slower appreciation of home values in areas that have higher crime rates?
+* Is there a correlation between income rates (increase or decrease) and amount of crime?
+Does type matter (ie: theft)?

-Datasets to be used: Austintexas.gov, Zillow
+Datasets to be used: Austintexas.gov, Census, Google Maps

 Rough Breakdown of Tasks:
-API request for crime data.
+* API request for crime data by zip code and type for 2007 and 2017.
-API request for housing price data.
+* API request for income (household and per capita) for 2007 and 2017.
-Clean and merge data.
+* Clean and merge data.
-Create visualizations to answer research questions.
+* Create visualizations to answer research questions.